 Beneficial Owner.
 If your shares are held in a brokerage account or by a trustee or another nominee, you are considered the beneficial owner of those shares held in street name for your account, and these proxy materials are being made available to you together with a voting instruction card by your broker, trustee or other nominee.
 As the beneficial owner, you have the right to direct your broker, trustee or nominee to vote your shares as you instruct in the voting instruction card.
 The broker, trustee or other nominee may either vote in person at the annual meeting or grant a proxy and direct the proxyholder to vote your shares at the annual meeting as you instruct in the voting instruction card.
-You may also vote in person at the annual meeting, but only after you obtain a "legal proxy" from the broker, trustee or other nominee that holds your shares, giving you the right to vote your shares at the annual meeting.
-Your broker, trustee or other nominee has enclosed or provided a voting instruction card for you to use in directing the broker, trustee or other nominee how to vote your shares.
+You may also vote in person at the annual meeting, but only after you obtain a "legal proxy" from the broker, trustee or other nominee has enclosed or provided a voting instruction card for you to use in directing the broker, trustee or other nominee how to vote your shares.